KaiserWerk/ERAF-Go-SDK/README.md

 encryption of the data (e.g. the certificate) and decrypt the content at the recipient's device.
 This is just one example of the many possible use cases.

+## Installation

+Once a stable version is tagged, you can install it with ``go get -u github.com/KaiserWerk/ERAF-Go-SDK@1.0.0``

+If you want the bleeding edge version from the master branch, just drop the @version.

 ## Usage

 ### Creating and Marshalling